 In B2B business, a lot of data is generated in the case of both existing customers and potential customers.
 The marketing team may develop leads, but when it is handed over to the sales force, very little information may be made available to them.
 Some of the leads may belong to one company, and therefore matching the lead to a personal account is very important.

 It is possible that they were an existing customer or somebody has already contacted them, but no details are available on its status.
 When there is a lack of coordination and communication between the marketing and sales team, fifty percent of the productive time is lost for the sales team with no conversion taking place.
 If there is proper lead-to-account matching, the sales team will be better positioned to know if the prospect presents a new opportunity for business.
 It is also important to measure success based on not the number of leads generated but a number of accounts created.

 5. A commitment of the team

 The Account-Based Marketing strategy will not work unless there is a commitment on the part of the account team and coordination with marketing.
 This will ensure that the company shortlists optimal accounts to work with and get a better return on investment (ROI).
 Ensure that sales and marketing speak the same language.
 They should have the same success metrics to prevent each other’s efforts from becoming counter-productive.

 There should be a leader in sales who can coordinate the efforts and utilize the opportunities to engage with customers, including attending trade shows and events.
-Exposure to such account-based marketing events enable team leaders, account executive members to interact and build relationships.
+Exposure to such account-based marketing events enables team leaders, account executive members to interact and build relationships.